pixiedust/pixiedust/docs/_sources/displayapi.txt

 Get Started
 -----------

-First, the data.
+Once you've imported the PixieDust module, start with the data.
 Here's some sample code that creates a data frame:

    ::